killdash9/MacClam/README.md

 full scans are scheduled with cron.
 It also provides a way to scan individual files or directories on demand from the command line.

+I have tested MacClam on Mojave (macOS 10.14).  but it may also work in other versions of macOS.

 ## Prerequisites ##

-You will need to have Apple's <a href="https://developer.apple.com/library/ios/technotes/tn2339/_index.html">Xcode command line tools</a> installed and/or install the macOS headers package.
-I have tested MacClam on Mojave (macOS 10.14).  but it may also work in other versions of macOS.
+You will need to have Apple's <a href="https://developer.apple.com/library/ios/technotes/tn2339/_index.html">Xcode command line tools</a> which can be installed with

-For Mojave, I was able to install the required dependencies by running the following:

     xcode-select --install

+Then click "Install".
+After you have installed the command line tools, if you are on Mojave, you will also need to install the macOS headers package with

     sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /

-Depending on which version of macOS you are on, you may only need to run one or both of the above commands.

 ## Installation ##